Platform-OS/platformos-check/docs/checks/img_lazy_loading.md

 ## When Not To Use It

 There should be no cases where disabling this rule is needed.
-When it comes to rendering performance, it is generally better to specify `loading="eager"` as a default.
-You may want to do that for sections that are often placed in different parts of the page (top, middle, bottom), which makes it hard to reason about which value should be used.
+For optimal rendering performance, it is generally better to specify `loading="eager"` as a default.
+This is especially useful for sections that are often placed in different parts of the page (top, middle, bottom), making it difficult to determine the appropriate `loading` valued. be used.

 ## Version